pmshots98208/M2_EMBEDDED_DIGITALCLOCK/Communication.md

 In our case we are using the 8N1 setup ie

-1 Start Bit
+1. 1 Start Bit
-8 Data Bits
+2. 8 Data Bits
-No Parity
+3. No Parity
-1 Stop Bit
+4. 1 Stop Bit

+### USART

 USART Control and Status Register 0 B or UCSR0B contains the bits for configuring the USART as Transmitter,Receiver or Both.